Rejuvenating the seats

 Additional Timber Veneer

-console, radio, ignition switch and light switch surrounds. .
-The additional timber veneer really lifted the appearance of the interior and it now looks how Jaguar should have
+switch and light switch surrounds.
+The additional timber veneer really lifted the appearance of the interior and delivered the finish that Jaguar should have